Ashley Wan, RCC

 University of British Columbia, Canada

-I am a Registered Clinical Counsellor, and a member in good standing of the British Colombia Association of Clinical Counsellors.
+I am a Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors.

 I have additional training in Accelerated Experiential Dynamic Psychotherapy (AEDP, Level 1).

 My Therapeutic Approach

 My approach to therapy is client-centred and collaborative, relational and trauma-informed.

 - Client-centred and collaborative means that I’ll let you take the lead on what to focus on in each session, and that we’ll work together to approach and generate change in a way that works for you.

 - Relational means that for me, the quality of our therapeutic relationship is of the highest priority.
 It also means that in exploring what you bring to therapy, our relationship may be used as one means (among many) to gain more insight and experience.

 - Trauma-informed means that I’ll create a comfortable and contained environment to gently hold whatever comes up during session, and that I’ll support you to recognize and build upon your strengths and to grow in resilience.